skellis46/slipbox/improvisation and the threshold of the self.md

 # sleeping kittens

+primarily deploys improvisation as a performative act.
+However, she also

+Steve Paxton talks of the body taking over

+Steve Paxton: I know what "best" is for me.
+Best is fleeting seconds when my body takes over, and I suddenly realize that my imagery and my desires, whatever they might be, these little sprits of "now some arms maybe" or "now a time to run to the other side of the stage," the little things that happen stop happening, and the body's just going and enjoying itself.
+You know, quite happily moving as though the mind has just been surgically removed or something.
+That "free at last" kind of feeling.[@despain-2014-landscape p.77]

+“the conscious development of relationships between the moving self and the inner witness, between the individual body and the collective body, between the self and the Divine” [@adler-2002-offeringa p. xix]

+who developed earlier _movement-in-depth_ work by Mary Starks Whitehouse.
+It

+takes dance improvisation to be performative, in which "the process of creating is not the means of realizing _a_ dance, it is _the_ dance itself" [@sheets-johnstone-1981-thinkinga p.399].
+Her key argument is that movement is a form of thinking and intelligence that is a dynamic and pre-linguistic mode of cognition understood corporeally.
+Sheets-Johnstone refers

+> Ruth Zaporah: But otherwise I find myself doing things.
+That's really what it is, that there's somebody in there, back here again, neocortex, saying, "Wow, where did this come from?
+This is amazing.
+Wow.
+Wooo!"
+I could be doing the most devastating, heart-wrenching situation, but there's also this kid that's excited about it inside of me.
+Not judging it, just inside of the ride and having a fabulous time.
+So, there's no intending on a good night.[@despain-2014-landscape p.71]

+While there is substantial scholarship on improvisation as composition [@albright-2003-taken, @midgelow-2019-oxford], there is comparatively little work that explicitly distinguishes non-compositional improvised dancing from improvisation understood as composition.

+This lack is a legacy of the political drive within dance practice to legitimate improvisation as a form of composition as important as choreography.
+Perhaps Chrysa's work is important in foregrounding the labour, skill and intelligence of the dancer.

+In _Taken by Surprise_ [-@foster-2003-takena] Susan Foster assumes that improvisation is something performed: "After all, to improvise is to compose extemporaneously and composition is an arrangement into proper proportion or relation" [@foster-2003-takena p.7].

+Curiously, Foster notes that improvisation "most closely resembles a grammatical category found in the verb forms of many languages [...] known as the middle voice" [-@foster-2003-takena p.7].
+Such words are neither passive or active constructions and the subject is neither acting or is acted upon.
+Her example of the equivalent in English is "shit happens" (p.7).

+- but the subject is implied by context. it happens to someone. is this right?
+- compare with Goldstein's passive constructions.
+It would be "shit happening"

+In _Taken by Surprise_ [-@foster-2003-takena] Susan Foster takes dance improvisation to be part of a culturally recognised field and deploys it at the level of its aesthetic and epistemic effects, not its internal thresholds or experiential mechanics.
+The writing seeks to validate (dance) improvisation as a challenge to hegemonic thinking.

 > But the experience is profound and undeniable—sometimes I am acting, sometimes I am responding, and sometimes I am being acted upon—and it reveals so much about how we interact with the world around us.
 It is both frightening (I am not the source of all of my actions) and incredibly liberating (I don't have to be the source of all of my actions).
 And in that space between freedom and control is a landscape of rich possibilities.
 If you turn your awareness to the source of your movements and desires, what do you find?
 And what is the difference between the kinds of things you choose to do and the kinds of things that are "chosen" for you? [@despain-2014-landscape p.72]